CedricPerret/CedricPerret2.github.io/about.md

 I am a 3rd year PhD student in evolutionary dynamics and social evolution at Edinburgh Napier University under the supervision of [Simon Powers](https://www.napier.ac.uk/people/simon-powers) and [Emma Hart](https://www.napier.ac.uk/people/emma-hart).

 My research interests lie in the evolution of social behaviour (cooperation, coordination) and social organization (hierarchy, institutions).
-In particular, I aim to investigate *how mechanisms to maintain cooperation and coordination have changed during the transition from small human groups to large societies of unrelated individuals?*
+Of particular relevance to my work is the question of *how mechanisms to maintain cooperation and coordination have changed during the transition from small human groups to large societies of unrelated individuals?*

 On a broader spectrum, my research interests lie in (i) evolution at different levels (genes, individuals, groups) and (ii) the interaction between different dynamics, e.g. ecology and evolution, cultural and biological evolution.